FIRE SEASON ON YOUTUBE: AN ANALYSIS OF THE CONTENT OF DISINFORMATION SPEECHES ABOUT THE FIRES IN THE AMAZON (2019 TO 2021)

 Namesort descending Role

-DANIELA ZANETTI Advisor
+DANIELA ZANETTI Presidente

 Summary: Just as the Amazon rainforest has its periods of instability during successive "fire seasons",